Skip to Content

 Zero Waste Kitchen

 The more we reduce, the less we have.
-And the less we have, the less we have to worry about, cleaning, and repairing our belonging.
+And the less we have, the less we have to worry about cleaning and repairing our belongings.

-I feel like I’ve done a pretty good job minimizing my kitchen which is an area that just seems to accumulate junk, and I’ve done my best to streamline.
+I feel like I’ve done a pretty good job minimizing my kitchen — which is an area that just seems to accumulate junk.
+I’ve really done my best to streamline everything.

-Here’s the ultimate list of what’s hiding in my cabinets and drawers.
+Here’s my ultimate kitchen essentials list, including everything hiding in my cabinets and drawers!

 This post contains affiliate linking.
 For more information please see my disclosure page